 As a large urban hospital we see both penetrating and blunt trauma.
-You will also rotate as a PGY2 and a PGY3 at UMD Shock Trauma, a large tertiary trauma referral center.
-The trauma experience at UPMC in central Pa. is truly the best of both worlds, providing you a balanced education with both a community and tertiary care center perspective on trauma care, with a high level of exposure at both.
+You will also rotate as a EM2 at UMD Shock Trauma, and as an EM3 at UPMC Presbyterian, a large tertiary trauma referral center in Pittsburgh.
+The trauma experience at UPMC Harrisburg is truly the best of both worlds, providing you a balanced education with both a community and tertiary trauma center perspective on trauma care, with a high level of exposure at both.
 No matter where you choose to practice when you graduate, you will be prepared.

 We may be a relatively new program, but we certainly aren’t new to teaching!
 We accepted our inaugural class July 2019, and that class graduated in June 2022!

 The UPMC Harrisburg's Emergency Department has been teaching students and residents for many years.
 We have had a formal medical student curriculum, complete with weekly didactics and monthly sim labs, that pre-date the EM Residency.
 Emergency Medicine residents from a nearby program rotate through our department during their second year and consistently rate their experiences very highly.
 In addition, we have off-service residents from UPMC in Central Pa. who rotate through the department.

 On shift learning is critical to your education, but so are weekly didactics.
 We provide 5 hours of conference every week to provide you with the knowledge base and skills you need to succeed on shift, no matter what comes through the door.
 Unlike most programs, we recognize that we are all adult learners and 5 hours of classic PowerPoint presentations per week is a great way to put people to sleep, not teach.
 We also believe that not all learners in a PGY 1-3 program are at the same level and so level specific didactics are important too.
 We expect you to know more on shift as a PGY3, why wouldn’t we expect more in conference too?